 Both Eddie Joyce and Dale Kirby have been removed from the Liberal caucus and cabinet on paid leave while under investigation for harassment.

-Of course, past politicians have used aggressive means to secure different political moves within the legislature of NL.
+Past NL politicians have used aggressive means to secure different political moves within the legislature.

 Apparently Tom Rideout threatened to quit if he did not get the $1 million spending requested within his district.